 Een bericht gedeeld door Margiela Tabi & Archives (@margielatab1) op

-Influence on today’s fashion scene
+Martin Margiela’s influence on today’s fashion industry

 Fashion student Raf Simons was present at the show.
 It has changed his life.
 The successful designer used to think fashion was superficial, but this show changed his view entirely.
 He now knew for sure he wanted to breakthrough in fashion as soon as possible.

-In one of his shows, Margiela introduced the oversized silhouette, something which is part of almost everyone’s wardrobes.
+Margiela was among the first to re-invent vintage pieces into new items.
+For example, he turned a Harvard Business School sweater into a tote bag.
+Furthermore, in one of his shows, Margiela introduced the oversized silhouette, which is part of almost everyone’s wardrobes.
 Something brands such as Acne Studios and Balenciaga are now well known for.
+Overall, Margiela brought back authenticity.
+This is very refreshing in a scene dominated by significant trends and polished looks.